ckolivas/lrzip/README.md

 over to the lzma library.
 Therefore you'll see progress percentage until each chunk is handed over to the lzma library.

-> Q: What's this "lzo testing for incompressible data" message?
+> Q: What's this "lz4 testing for incompressible data" message?

-> A: Other compression is much slower, and lzo is the fastest.
-To help speed up the process, lzo compression is performed on the data first to test that the data is at all compressible.
+> A: Other compression is much slower, and lz4 is the fastest.
+To help speed up the process, lz4 compression is performed on the data first to test that the data is at all compressible.
 If a small block of data is not compressible, it tests progressively larger blocks until it has tested all the data (if it fails to compress at all).
 If no compressible data is found, then the subsequent compression is not even attempted.
 This can save a lot of time during the compression phase when there is incompressible data.
-Theoretically it may be possible that data is compressible by the other backend (zpaq, lzma etc) and not at all by lzo, but in practice such data achieves only minuscule amounts of compression which are not worth pursuing.
+Theoretically it may be possible that data is compressible by the other backend (zpaq, lzma etc) and not at all by lz4, but in practice such data achieves only minuscule amounts of compression which are not worth pursuing.
 Most of the time it is clear one way or the other that data is compressible or not.
 If you wish to disable this test and force it to try compressing it anyway, use -T.